ronaldbosma/memoryfeed/docs/powershell/app-insights.md

 # Application Insights

-You can use the following PowerShell script to send a custom event file to Application Insights.
+You can use the following PowerShell script to send a custom event to Application Insights.
 This can be useful when troubleshooting or monitoring your application.

 ```powershell
 $instrumentationKey = "..."